Babesiosis: Signs and symptoms

 In more severe cases, symptoms similar to malaria occur, with fevers up to 40.5 °C (105 °F), shaking chills, and severe anemia (hemolytic anemia).
 Organ failure may follow, including adult respiratory distress syndrome.
 Sepsis in people who have had a splenectomy can occur rapidly, consistent with overwhelming post-splenectomy infection.
 Severe cases are also more likely to occur in the very young, very old, and persons with immunodeficiency, such as HIV/AIDS patients.

 A reported increase in human babesiosis diagnoses in the 2000s is thought to be caused by more widespread testing and higher numbers of people with immunodeficiencies coming in contact with ticks, the disease vector.
 Little is known about the occurrence of Babesia species in malaria-endemic areas, where Babesia can easily be misdiagnosed as Plasmodium.
 Human patients with repeat babesiosis infection may exhibit premunity.

 Cause

-Babesia species are in the phylum Apicomplexa, which also has the protozoan parasites that cause malaria, toxoplasmosis, and cryptosporidiosis.
+Babesia species are in the phylum Apicomplexa (the same phylum as the protozoan parasites that cause malaria, toxoplasmosis, and cryptosporidiosis).

 Four clades of Babesia species infect humans.
 The main species in each clade are: